ghoshbishakh/osassignment2/assignment2.md

 * length of the name
 * inumber of the file or directory

+Assign the first inode for the root directory file.

+You can use the following structure for the entries in the directory files:

-It may contain other information if required.
+You may modify it to include other information if required. (provide justification)

 ## Interfacing with FUSE